NordicCompBio/Newsletter/README.md

 ## What is the purpose of this repository?
 Here, you are able to contribute to the content of NCB Newsletters.
-This could be good for any academic or industrial researcher that wants to initiate a collaboration, or simply a good way to share an interesting article/study, pipeline, project, job position, and/or any relevant information.
+This could be good for any academic or industrial researcher that wants to initiate a collaboration, or simply a good way to share an interesting article/study, pipeline, project, job position, upcoming event, and/or any relevant information.

 ## How do I contribute?
 Fork the directory and add a new text file to the directory.